Balloon Mapping Kit

 In addition to this kit, you'll need a camera that can do continuous shooting and a 2-liter soda or juice bottle.
 Click here for details, but each kit includes:

-- Protective leather-palm cotton gloves for handling the line.
+- protective canvas gloves for handling the line.
 Thin line can cause burns to unprotected hands.

-- twenty rubber bands. for making a camera cradle
+- ten rubber bands. for making a camera cradle

-- ten zip ties. for closing the balloon
+- reusable ties. for closing the balloon (2 hook/loop or 10 plastic)

 - one 1" rubber ring. for attaching the balloon to the line